zchee/golang-wiki/ExperienceReports.md

 ## Porting
-  - Shannon Pekary, "[Why GOPP](https://github.com/spekary/gopp/blob/master/Why.md)," an attempt to create a 'class' keyword that simply makes a struct to also be an interface to make porting code from object-oriented languages much easier."
+  - Shannon Pekary, "[Why GOPP](https://github.com/spekary/gopp/blob/master/Why.md)," an attempt to create a 'class' keyword that simply makes a struct to also be an interface to make porting code from object-oriented languages much easier.

 ## Time